Best daily deals

 SSDs have more bandwidth than HDDs, so data is loaded directly from the SSD when needed instead of potentially needless data overwhelming the RAM.
 The result is that your gaming experience is more seamless and immersive.

 Sony made this change with loading speeds in mind.
 Whether that’s loading time to get into the game itself or loading screens between areas when you’re fast-traveling, having an SSD instead of an HDD makes those loading screens almost obsolete.
-This will significantly improve your gaming experience because you can spend more time playing and less time waiting.
+This will significantly improve your gaming experience because you can spend more time playing and waiting less.

-That said, you only really have 667GB of storage for games.
-The PS5 OS takes up the rest.
-Many PS5 games, such as Spider-Man: Miles Morales, Assassin’s Creed Valhalla, Demon’s Souls, and Horizon Zero Dawn, hover around 50GB each, so you might need to expand your storage sooner rather than later.
-Luckily, the internal storage is expandable using a compatible M.2 SSD Drive to have up to 4TB or more storage space.
+You only have 667GB of storage for games; the PS5 OS takes up the rest.
+Many PS5 games, like Call of Duty: Black Ops Cold War, Cyberpunk 2077, Assassin’s Creed Valhalla, and Far Cry 6, require a lot more than 100GB each, so you might need to expand your storage sooner rather than later.
+The internal storage is expandable using a compatible M.2 SSD Drive with up to 4TB or more storage space.
+You can also plug in an external drive to bulk up your capacity, but you won’t get the advantage of quicker load times from the internal SSD.

 PS5 CPU